By David Guardo (translated by Euan McTear)

 So what of traditional sports’ place in this field?
 Will traditional football lose ground as this new age industry grows to a colossal size?
 Or will they have to coexist and work together?

 The first issue for Esports to tackle in order to follow the lead of traditional sports is to establish some order.
 “Esports is very diverse and it’s actually very new, with no rules and regulations,” explained Fok, whose background is in the traditional sports world as he previously worked with the Olympic Committee of Hong Kong.
-“I wouldn’t say is the governing body because we don’t really govern anyone.
+“I wouldn’t say [the AESF] is the governing body because we don’t really govern anyone.
 In Esports, the development has been quick, but it’s still in an initial stage.
 So the ecosystem is not really complete.”

 In the view of Alexander Udalyi, the CEO of Esports Global Solutions, there is a pressing need to establish such regulations in the world of Esports.
 “The roadblocks might be related to the lack of regulation in most of the regions,” he said on the same panel at WFS19.
 Meanwhile, Jonas Lygaard of video game developer and publisher Konami spoke of the issues with the speed with which the industry is growing.
 “It’s changing so fast right now so you can make a decision one year and you implement it and then you see and learn from the things you’ve done and maybe you have to change the concept and tweak it in a certain way to make it better,” he told the World Football Summit audience.